The Lazarus Project (film): Themes

 The title refers to the New Testament character Lazarus.
 In chapter 11 of the Gospel of St. John, Lazarus is raised from the dead by Jesus after having been entombed for four days.
 Otherwise, nothing in the film's plot parallels the New Testament story; in fact, the film's protagonist rebels against those who "raised" him from the dead, something inconceivable for the character Lazarus.

 Production

 Written and directed by John Patrick Glenn in his directorial debut, production was originally slated for September 2005 with Mandeville Films but was ultimately delayed.
 Production finally began in March 2007 with filming beginning on April 27, 2007, in Brandon, Manitoba, Canada.
-The film script refers to several small Oregon towns, Mount Angel, Silverton, and Dundee.
-Only Mount Angel and Silverton are close enough for the lead character to walk between them at 4 miles apart.
-Dundee is not close to either Mount Angel, or Silverton.
-While these towns are referred to in the movie none of the filming was done there.
+Although the film script refers to several small Oregon towns — Mount Angel, Silverton, and Dundee — the filming was not done there.

 The film marked the first company credit for Be Good Productions, a production company created by Paul Walker, Brandon Birtell and Tim Whitcome.

 Composer Brian Tyler recorded the score for the film.
 He stated that, "This one is going to be an ensemble type of score, very introspective, very heartfelt, it is a movie about purgatory and it's going to be different than anything I've done before, and I am really happy and very excited doing it."